NguyenAndrew/jaz-api-example-in-node/README.md

 5. Upgrade all dependencies with ```npm run dependup```
 6. Upgrade dependencies in your package-lock.json with ```npm install```
 7. Optional: Check to see which dependencies were not updated (due to failing tests) with ```npm run dependup:check```

-## Quickstart - (Optional) Configuring a database
-1. Navigate to the back_end directory
-2. For local setup: Create a database.json file in the **src/database** directory, configure this information with database credentials (Note: database.json in back_end directory is excluded by git in .gitignore).
-3. For cloud setup: Place database credentials within env variables, parse this information by inserting custom code into databaseInfo.ts
-4. Configure database client

-## Roadmap
-* Add rest of tests for existing code on the back end